 - Loss of feeling anywhere in your feet (peripheral neuropathy)

 If you have had foot ulcers before, see your doctor every 3 to 6 months.
 It is always a good idea to ask your doctor to check your feet.

-An A1c lab test shows how well you are controlling your blood sugar levels over a three-month period.
+An A1C lab test shows how well you are controlling your blood sugar levels over a 3-month period.

-The normal level is less than 6%.
-Most people with diabetes should aim for an A1c of less than 7%.
+The normal level is less than 5.7%.
+Most people with diabetes should aim for an A1C of less than 7%.
 Some people have a higher target.
 Your doctor will help decide what your target should be.

-Adults with type 2 diabetes should have this test every year.
-People with high cholesterol may have this test more often.
+Adults with type 2 diabetes should have this test every 5 years.
+People with high cholesterol or are on medicines to control their cholesterol may have this test more often.